Burfat

 Burfat, Bulfat or Bulfati is a Sindhi tribe, of Samma originally from the Lasbela and Kirthar (Kohistan) mountains of the Balochistan province of Pakistan.
-Burfats are also found in Iran, Afghanistan and Oman.
+Burfats are also found in Iran, Afghanistan and Oman.The present chief of the tribe is Sardar Malik Asad Sikandar.

 Etymology and origins

 Burfat or Bulfat was actually the "Abul Fatah" meaning (Father of Victory or Victorious) the name of their elder who after embracing Islam adopted this name, which over time shortened to Bulfat and then Burfat.

+The Burfats claim descent from Jadam, who is regarded in genealogies as the common ancestor of all Samma tribes.

-The Burfats claim descent from Jam Burfat or Bulfat son of Jam Essab Numrio, according to some scholars Jam Essab was son of Jam Hothi, who along with eight persons migrated from their ancestral place of Wango-Wilasyo which is presently Hyderabad, Tando Muhammad Khan and Badin, who were collectively called as Nuhmardi (Numria).
+Then down in line Burfats claim descent from Jam Burfat or Bulfat son of Jam Essab Numrio. according to some scholars Jam Essab was son of Jam Hothi, who along with eight persons migrated from their ancestral place of Wango-Wilasyo which is presently Hyderabad, Tando Muhammad Khan and Badin, who were collectively called as Nuhmardi (Numria).

 History

 Burfat tribe lives in Thana Bulla Khan tehsil, Kotri, Thatta and Dadu in Sindh, they are also native to Lasbela, Makran, Khuzdar, Kalat in modern-day balochistan province, there are also many Burfats in Iran and Oman.
 The Burfats are quite prominent; they ruled the area for many centuries and left their imprints in the form of monuments in various villages and towns in Thana Bula Khan.